Leong Mun Wai

-Leong Mun Wai (born 25 September 1959) is a Singaporean politician and former investment banker.
-A member of the opposition Progress Singapore Party (PSP), he served as a Non-Constituency Member of Parliament (NCMP) of the 14th Parliament of Singapore from 24 August 2020 till 15 April 2025 when the parliament was dissolved.
-He served as Secretary-General of the PSP from 2023 to 2024.
-On 26 March 2025, Leong was re-elected as the party's Secretary-General in preparation for the General Election 2025.
+Leong Mun Wai (born 25 September 1959) is a Singaporean politician and former investment banker who served as Secretary-General of the Progress Singapore Party between 2023 and 2024 and re-elected since 2025 and as a Non-Constituency Member of Parliament (NCMP) between 2020 and 2025.

 An Overseas Merit Scholar and Sloan Fellow, Leong worked at the Government of Singapore Investment Corporation (GIC) and Merrill Lynch, before joining OCBC Securities, and later DBS Vickers, as managing director.
 He joined the PSP in 2020, contesting in the West Coast Group Representation Constituency where his team narrowly lost to the PAP.
 He was appointed an NCMP that same year.

 Early life and education

 Leong grew up in Chinatown, his family sharing a rented floor of a shophouse with nine other families.
 He was educated at Raffles Institution in the 1970s, and was later awarded an Overseas Merit Scholarship by the Singapore Government in 1979 to study economics at Hitotsubashi University in Japan, where he graduated valedictorian and at the top of his economics class.
 Whilst pursuing his degree, Leong was also elected Secretary-General of Singapore's Student Association of Japan.
 In 1992, Leong obtained a Master of Science in management from London Business School as a Sloan Fellow.
 He is a Chartered Financial Analyst.